Process of Joining a BIA

 2. BIA communicates with businesses east to Annette St and west to Clendenan Ave to Assess Their Interest in Expansion.

 The Junction BIA will only pursue this if it is what the businesses and property owners outside of the BIA want.
 We ask that expansion business and property owners complete the following survey to provide us with feedback on whether we should pursue this expansion.
 This survey is not binding or official, but is important in helping to inform our decision.
 Using this information, we may also decide to only pursue expansion in one direction over the other.

 3. A formal Steering Committee is Developed and Meets

 Support from a Steering Committee made up of dedicated business and property owners from within the BIA and expansion area is required for the expansion to be successful.
-Please reach out to Matthew Mohan, Operations Manager, if you are interested in committing some time towards the expansion as a Steering Committee member.
+Please reach out to Carol Jolly, Executive Director, if you are interested in committing some time towards the expansion as a Steering Committee member.